Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation: Conclusion

 \section{Conclusion}

-The study introduces a novel method, \fullmethod (\method), which uses manipulated data from Large Language Models (LLMs) for few-shot learning. \method, inspired by image manipulation, creates label-switched data by modifying task-specific attributes and reconstructing new sentences.
+The study introduces a novel method, \fullmethod (\method), which uses manipulated data from Large Language Models (LLMs) for few-shot learning.
+Our \method creates label-switched data by modifying task-specific attributes and reconstructing new sentences.
 Our testing validated the effectiveness of \method over other LLM-based text generation techniques.
 The results also showcase the potential for LLM-guided learning with less supervision.

-Future work will aim to adapt the attribute manipulation technique for smaller language models, increasing its scalability and accessibility.
+Future work will aim to adapt the attribute manipulation technique for smaller language models, increasing its accessibility.
 This would reduce reliance on the resource-intensive processes inherent to large language models, improving efficiency.
-Additionally, efforts will be made to ensure output stability and reduced supervision, making \method practical for real-time applications while preserving performance quality.